-To receive population-based NMEC treatment, a project must meet the following criteria.
-If one or more of these criteria are not met, a site-based NMEC approach may be offered to projects with substantial cost-effective savings.
+The following criteria must be met by a project to receive population-based NMEC treatment.
+If one or more of these criteria are not met, a site-based NMEC approach may be offered to projects that offer substantial cost-effective savings.

-- Solar, storage, and EV charging are not eligible for incentives at sites that installed any of these systems or made any changes to the capacity of these systems within the prior 12-month period (or who intend to make changes during the 12-month M&V period).
-An exception will be made if hourly interval monitoring data is available, which enables the program to remove solar, storage, and EV charging from the net consumption recorded at the meter. - Customer is not enrolled in a wholesale demand response (DR) program under Rule 32 (GRID can account for utility-based DR).
+• Solar, storage, and EV charging are not eligible for incentives at sites that installed any of these systems or made any changes to the capacity of these systems within the prior 12-month period (or who intend to make changes during the 12-month M&V period).
+An exception will be made if hourly interval monitoring data is available, which enables the Program to remove solar, storage, and EV charging from the net consumption recorded at the meter.